timo-de-winter/laravel-docker/README.md

 This interactive command will:
 - Ask for your project name
 - Ask which database service you want to use (MariaDB, MySQL, or PostgreSQL)
-- Ask if you want to install Claude Code in your container
+- Ask if you want to enable AI tools (Claude Code + Laravel Boost MCP server)
 - Automatically install and configure Laravel Horizon for queue processing
 - Publish Docker configuration files
 - Create a custom binary script for your project